hchiba1/smart-measure/README.md

 ideally RH=55? +4.994 g/m3 -> 10.986 g/m3
 VolHum range : 4.714 - 7.402 g/m3
 ```
-Here RH=55% is considered as ideal humidity, and the program calculates how much water is necessary to realize it.
+Here RH=55% is considered ideal, and the program calculates how much water is necessary to realize it.

 ### Comments about VH
 - VH = 5g/m3 -> 50% flu survive